8.3.1 Faculty Employment

 - Excellence and effectiveness in teaching and instruction;

 - Academic achievement, as appropriate to the institution’s mission;

 - Outstanding service to the institution, profession, or community; and,

 - Professional growth and development.

-Noteworthy achievement is required in at least two of the above categories, but is not required in all four categories.
+Noteworthy achievement is required in at least two of the above categories, but is not required in all categories.
 A written recommendation should be submitted by the head of the department concerned setting forth the reasons for tenure.
 The faculty member’s length of service with an institution shall be taken into consideration in determining whether or not the faculty member should be tenured, but neither the possession of a doctorate degree nor longevity of service is a guarantee of tenure.

 Research and Comprehensive Universities

 In addition to the minimum criteria above, tenure at the rank of associate or full professor requires the terminal degree in the appropriate discipline or its equivalent in training, ability, or experience.